learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 to communicate what the `div` was doing.
 For example, a document usually has only one header, so it seemed sensible to write `div id="header"` as a way to say something stronger than, "this is a text division."
-Developers wanted to say, "this is a special block of introduction," but lacked the specific language to express it.
+Developers wanted to say, "this is a special division of introduction," but lacked the specific language to express it.
 They wanted those sections to have a semantic meaning.
+But the HTML language simply didn't have the ability to meet this want.
+Many HTML authors thought that this was a good idea and an informal standard sprang up around adding `id` attributes on elements to express their "semantic meaning."

 ```html
 <div id="header">